IanKWatts/docs/gitops.md

 Save it to the new mariadb-helm directory.

 Download the [multi-source application template](argocd/app.helm-multi-source.yaml).
-Edit the file, changing the LICENSEPLATE placeholder with your license plate.
+Edit the file, replacing the LICENSEPLATE placeholder with your license plate.
 Create the application in your tools namespace.
 ```
 oc -n ${LP}-tools apply -f app.mariadb-helm.yaml
 ```